googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 -   **The original authors of the font should be tagged in the related issue.**

-    The issue become then the place for the designer update us about his progress and notify onboarders that the font is ready for review.
+    The issue become then the place for the designer update us about their progress and notify onboarders that the font is ready for review.
 If they have a problem, they can also report it there and link to the specific issue; this way we have a good track of the different events that stop us from onboarding a font.

 -   **An issue should be linked to the PR that fixes it.**